 Is the intercom waterproof for riding in rain?
 Yes, IPX6 means it can handle heavy rain and splashes.

 Bottom line: The WARM EF is a budget 2-way intercom that punches above its price.
-It won't replace a premium Cardo or Sena system, but for rider-passenger communication and basic music playback, it's hard to beat at the price point.
+It won't replace a premium Cardo or Sena system, but for rider-passenger communication and basic music playback, it is hard to beat at the price point.
 Check the current price and availability on Amazon and compare with other options on the intercom comparison page.